GBHS Adoption Process

 - Meet and Greet: If you are looking to adopt another dog, bring yours with you!
 We want to make sure your current animals are compatible with the dog or puppy you want to adopt.
 Meeting on neutral territory will make the selection and introduction process that much easier.

 - Vet Records: Bring current vet records for any pets in your home, or be prepared to present your veterinarian’s contact information.
 We want to ensure that your animals are up-to-date on their vaccinations.

 - Your Family: Bring the whole gang!
 Some small children can be allergic to cats and dogs, but their parents are unaware of this condition.
 Some of our dogs are hard for the elderly or young children to handle due to their size and activity level.
 Bringing everyone in your household is critical for the success of the adoption and a long and wonderful life for the pet.

 - Be prepared to pay our adoption fees.

-Once you have completed the Standard Adoption Application, bring it with you when you come to meet the pets!
+Once you have completed the GBHS Adoption Application, bring it with you when you come to meet the pets!
 This will help reduce your wait time.